How To Structure Reading Conferences

 Sample general reading questions:

-After a brief conversation I often ask the students to read a small section of their text to me.
-You don’t need them to read pages and pages of the book- you just need them to read enough to help you make a diagnosis about where they’re at in the reading skills and what they might need help with.
+After a brief conversation, I often ask the students to read a small section of their text to me.
+You don’t need them to read pages and pages of the book- you just need them to read enough to help you make a diagnosis about where they’re at with their reading skills and what they might need help with next.

 Remember: the focus of this step is for you to research how the student is going with their reading.
 Sometimes you need to do a lot of research, sometimes you won’t need to do much.